Super Bowl XLIX: Second half

-On the next play, Lynch ran the ball four yards to the Patriots one-yard line where he was brought down by Dont'a Hightower.
+On the next play, Lynch ran the ball 4 yards to the 1-yard line where he was brought down by linebacker Dont'a Hightower.
 Since New England did not call a timeout, Seattle was able to run the clock down to 26 seconds before taking the snap for the next play.
-The Seahawks called a pass play in which Kearse would run a pick on the right side of the field to draw defensive backs away from Lockette as Lockette ran a slant to the middle, but Brandon Browner blocked Kearse at the line of scrimmage, preventing him from reaching Butler.
-Lockette appeared to be uncovered at the one-yard line when Wilson threw him the ball, but before the ball arrived, Butler correctly read the play and rushed into position to make the interception.
-The turnover—after an unsportsmanlike conduct call for excessive celebration—gave New England the ball on their own one-yard line with 20 seconds remaining in regulation.
+The Seahawks called a pass play in which Kearse would run a pick on the right side of the field to draw defensive backs away from Lockette as Lockette ran a slant to the middle, but cornerback Brandon Browner blocked Kearse at the line of scrimmage, preventing him from reaching Butler.
+Lockette appeared to be uncovered at the 1-yard line when Wilson threw him the ball, but before the ball arrived, Butler correctly read the play and rushed into position to make the interception.
+The turnover—after an unsportsmanlike conduct call for excessive celebration—gave New England the ball on their own 1-yard line with 20 seconds remaining in the game.

 The game was not quite over at this point.
-Since the ball was placed on the one-yard line, Brady had to take the snap in the end zone.
+Since the ball was placed on the 1-yard line, Brady had to take the snap in his own end zone.
 If he took a knee or the Patriots otherwise failed to advance the ball beyond the goal line, this would be a safety, awarding Seattle two points, cutting the New England lead to 28–26, and forcing the Patriots to kick the ball back to the Seahawks who could win with a field goal.
-However, Seattle defensive lineman Michael Bennett moved across the line of scrimmage, earning a five-yard encroachment penalty against the Seahawks and moving the ball to the six-yard line.
-Brady then took a knee, Seattle called its final time-out, and Seattle linebacker Bruce Irvin rushed some of the Patriots players, starting a brawl involving players from both teams that resulted in a personal foul penalty for Seattle for another 15 yards.
-Irvin received the first ejection in Super Bowl history for throwing a closed hand punch at Rob Gronkowski.
-Brady knelt one more time at the 21-yard line and the Patriots were victorious.
+However, Bennett moved across the line of scrimmage, earning a 5-yard encroachment penalty against the Seattle defense and moving the ball to the 6-yard line.
+Brady then took a knee, Seattle called its final timeout, and linebacker Bruce Irvin rushed some of the New England players, starting a brawl involving players from both teams that resulted in a personal foul penalty for Seattle for another 15 yards.
+Irvin received the first ejection in Super Bowl history for throwing a closed hand punch at Gronkowski.
+Brady knelt one more time at the 21-yard line and the Patriots had won their first Super Bowl title in 10 years.